JeremyCCHsu/vae-npvc/README.md

 # Modification Tips
 1. Define a new model (and an accompanying trainer) and then specify the `--model` and `--trainer` of `main.py`.
-2. Tip: when creating a new trainer, overwrite `_optimize()` and the main loop in `train()`.
+2. Tip: when creating a new trainer, override `_optimize()` and the main loop in `train()`.
 3. Code orgainzation

 <!-- <img src="etc/CodeOrganizaion.png" />  -->
  ![Code organization](etc/CodeOrganization.png)
+This isn't a UML; rather, the arrows indicates input-output relations only.

 <br/>

 # Difference from the original paper
-1. WORLD vocoder is chosen in this repo over STRAIGHT because the former is open-sourced whereas the latter isn't.
+1. WORLD vocoder is chosen in this repo instead of STRAIGHT because the former is open-sourced whereas the latter isn't.
    I use [pyworld](https://github.com/JeremyCCHsu/Python-Wrapper-for-World-Vocoder), Python wrapper of the WORLD, in this repo.
 2. Global variance post-filtering was not included in this repo.
 3. In our VAE-NPVC paper, we didn't apply the [-1, 1] normalization; we did in our VAWGAN-NPVC paper.